Friday, August 29, 2014

 A decent map will help with your explorations.

-Laura McFarlin – the MapChick – produces a handy-dandy map and travel guide for the island.
-Her map is available for sale at the hotel reception office of Marina Paraiso, located on Rueda Medina just a couple of minutes south of the whale shark statue.
+Laura McFarlin, the MapChick, has a handy-dandy app and travel guide for the island.
+The printed map is available for sale at the hotel reception office of Marina Paraiso, located on Rueda Medina, just a couple of minutes south of the whale shark statue.

 Okay, got your supplies?
 Camera?
 Bottled water?
 Then let's go.